microsoft/fluentui/packages/react-components/react-dialog/Spec.md

 1. **(1)** TabKey to set focus on Trigger, use EnterKey to open.
 2. **(2-5)** Focus is moved to the first focusable control inside the dialog.
 3. **(5-6)** After the dialog is dismissed, keyboard focus should be moved back to where it was before it moved into the dialog.
 Otherwise the focus can be dropped to the beginning of the page.
 Or if the item is no longer available it can be moved to the next logical location in that region i.e. next / previous item.
 4. **TabKey** Moves focus to next focusable element inside the dialog.
-When focus is on the last focusable element in the dialog, moves focus to the first focusable element in the dialog.
+When focus is on the last focusable element in the dialog, moves focus to the next focusable action in the browser window.
 5. **Shift+Tab** Moves focus to previous focusable element inside the dialog.
-When focus is on the first focusable element in the dialog, moves focus to the last focusable element in the dialog.
+When focus is on the first focusable element in the dialog, moves focus to the last focusable action within the browser window.
 6. **EscKey** Closes the dialog.

 #### Non-modal